Craving Some Creativity

 Cons:

-• Paint sprayer purchase required for efficiency.
+• A paint sprayer purchase is required for efficiency.

-• Unfinished components will remain exposed.
+• Unfinished components remain exposed.

 Shoot your questions and share your makeover stories with us!
 I love a good reveal.